Barbecue Pork Chops

 Even people that don’t typically like pork chops seem to really love pork cooked this way.
 A flavorful brine and a few minutes on the grill is all you need!

 After the pork chops have soaked in a brine (we’ll get to the brine a little further down in the post) dry them off well and season them on both sides.
-We used our favorite dry rub recipe, but you can grab any pork seasoning that you like from the store, too.
+We used our favorite seasoning blend, but you can grab any pork seasoning that you like from the store, too.

 1. Make The Brine: See the recipe card below for the brine ingredients, let the pork chops brine for at least 2 hours or up to overnight.
 Remove the pork chops from the brine and dry with a paper towel.